Laharah/deluge-uTorrentImport/README.md

 The script will output a log of any torrents that could not be added successfully.

-***NOTES***
+# Notes

-The script assumes that your uTorrent resume.dat is in the default location of %appdata%\uTorrent. if this is not the case, you must either include the full path of resume.dat as the first argument to the script or drag and drop resume.dat onto the script file.
+The script assumes that your uTorrent resume.dat is in the default location of %APPDATA%\uTorrent. if this is not the case, you must either include the full path of resume.dat as the first argument to the script or drag and drop resume.dat onto the script file.

 Do not run the script on a backup or moved copy of resume.dat. uTorrent uses relative paths when storing the resume data so the script uses the resume.dat path as a relative path to find the .torrent files.
-The script dosen't edit resume.dat, but if you're paranoid you can make a backup beforehand.
+The script doesn't edit resume.dat, but if you're paranoid you can make a backup beforehand.

 I didn't comment the code because I'm lazy (sorry).
 If you've got questions or concerns let me know and I can answer them or go back and do the comments if there's a demand for them.

-The code only works on windows.
-Feel free to edit the script for use on unix base machines.
-I was originally only writing this for myself so I didn't bother to make it very flexible, (sorry again about the lack of comments) which means it would prob be a pain in the ass.
+# Linux

+On Linux, the script first looks in the [WINE](https://www.winehq.org/) configuration (~/.wine/drive_c/users/$USER/Application Data/uTorrent/resume.dat), and then in the user home dir (~/uTorrent/resume.dat).
+Of course, you can always give any other path as an argument.

+In case of WINE, the script will try to resolve drive letter mappings (defined in ~/.wine/dosdevices) and replace them with their real Linux paths.
+If you don't fancy that, just add the '--no-wine-mapping' argument.

+Please note that this script was just tested with the Windows version of uTorrent 3.4 running within WINE - no idea how any other version behaves.